jeff-vincent/flask-firebase/README.md

 # flask-firebase-js

-A simple template for integrating Firebase into a Flask project.
+A simple template for integrating Firebase into a Flask project paired with a modern, unbiased JavaScript implementation.

 ## To run locally: